FraunhoferIOSB/swap-it-execution-engine/documentation/source/index.rst

 The PFDL itself is just the description language and needs to be parsed, validated, and transformed into a structure to control the production process.
 All of these functionalities is done by the so-called `PFDL Scheduler <https://github.com/iml130/pfdl>`_.
 The scheduler parses and validates PFDL files, which are then transformed into a domain model, which is a representation of the production order as a python object.
-This model can then be used to generate a petri net, which is used to control the production by triggering events and receivve events, e.g. when a service has finished.
+This model can then be used to generate a petri net, which is used to control the production by triggering events and receive events, e.g. when a service has finished.
 To enable this, the PFDL provides interfaces in both directions enabling a process control that makes use of generated PFDLs and keep track of the current state of the execution.